uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/imatcopy_batch.rst

       Scaling factor for the matrix transpose or copy operation.

    ab
-      Buffer holding the matrices AB.
+      Array holding the matrices AB.
 Must have size at least ``stride*batch_size``.

    lda